Meeds-io/whitepaper/en/3-meeds.md

 ## 3.7.
 Decentralized finance (DeFi) user services

-The Work Metaverse will introduce the blockchain world to many people who do not use it today.
+The WoM will introduce the blockchain world to many people who do not use it today.

 Indeed, any work (whether digital or not) can be gamified and any engagement - rewarded with Meeds.
 Meeds are rendered available to users through an easy to use, blockchain based, wallet that “abstracts” any complexity of the crypto world to an average user.